GAMS-dev/gamspy/docs/user/set.rst

 The Universal Set: * as Set Identifier
 =======================================

-GAMS provides the universal set denoted by ``*`` for cases where the user wishes not to specify an index but have only a placeholder for it.
+GAMSPy provides the universal set denoted by ``*`` for cases where the user wishes not to specify an index but have only a placeholder for it.
 The following examples show two ways how the universal set is introduced in a model.
 We will discuss the advantages and disadvantages of using the universal set later.
 First example:  ::